DioxusLabs/dioxus/packages/hot-reload/README.md

 }
 ```

-The dev server watches on the `src` and `examples` folders in the crate directory by default.
+By default the dev server watches on the `src` and `examples` folders in the root crate directory.
 To watch on custom paths pass the paths into the hot relaod macro:

 ```rust
 fn main(){